 “Then why are you here?”
 Christopher asked, his expression cold.

 “Stop!” the doctor exclaimed, sensing the danger.
 He gestured toward the ring of seats.
-“Introductions first!
-Sit, facing inward, and we’ll talk.
+“Introductions first.
+Sit, and we’ll talk.
 This is our first session, so let’s keep it simple.”

 Everyone sat.
 Zacharias scooted his chair closer to Joshua, his expression defensive.
-He clearly didn’t like all these new people.
-Dr. Embry took note: the group had stared at him funny when he’d spoken, and they had given Joshua an even stranger look when his friend had translated his speech in that almost magical way he could.
+He didn’t like all these new people.
+Dr. Embry took note: the group had stared at him funny when he spoke, and they had given Joshua an even stranger look when his friend translated his speech.
 Naturally, Zacharias would be defensive of his best friend.

 “Flies don’t sneeze, they vomit,” Lyle interrupted.

-“That was a metaphor, Lyle,” was his patient reply.
-“I meant that the microphones can pick up almost any noise, so if you mutter, as Christopher tends to mutter, there is a very good chance that I’ll know what you say.”
+“That was a metaphor, Lyle,” the doctor replied patiently.
+“I meant that the microphones can pick up almost any noise, so if you mutter, as Christopher does, I’ll know what you say.”

-“Now for your introductions.
-Please list your name and what you have been diagnosed with, a special skill or two, something that interests you, and, let’s say, your favorite song.
+Everybody nodded, so Dr. Embry continued.
+“Now, for introductions.
+Please list your name and diagnosis, a special skill or two, something that interests you, and, let’s say, your favorite song.
+Pay close attention.
+Some questions are welcome, but we won’t delve deep yet.
 Who will go first?”

-Nobody moved as suspicious glances were thrown around.
-The wild-haired man stood after a moment, twitching.
+Nobody moved as everyone threw suspicious glances around.
+The wild-haired man stood after a moment, twitching and wringing his hands.

-“I’m Phineas, but everybody calls me Phin,” he said, his eyes staring at an empty spot; he looked ready to bolt.
-“I’m a Schizophrenic and—”
+“I’m Phineas, but everybody calls me Phin.”
+His eyes stared at an empty spot; he looked ready to bolt.
+“I’m schizophrenic and—”

 “Do you hear things that aren’t said?”
-Lilly gasped.
+Lilly cut him off midsentence.
 “Do you see things that aren’t there?”

-Dr. Embry flinched inwardly, watching Phineas in case he needed help.
+Dr. Embry flinched, watching Phineas in case he needed help.

 “Are you seeing them now?”